 - Orientation to a Master of Arts in History (OMAH)

 About Nipissing University

-A young, dynamic university, Nipissing is known for prioritizing student success and for providing a top-notch student experience.
+A young, dynamic university, we are known for prioritizing student success and for providing a top-notch student experience.

 With approximately 4,000 full-time students, our average class size is around 29, and the faculty-to-student ratio is one of the best in Ontario.
 Small, interactive classes combined with supportive, accessible professors encourage self-expression, collaboration and participation.
 They also offer ample opportunity for personalized attention, where professors get to know you by name, care about your progress and help you find your voice.

-As a primarily undergraduate university, Nipissing is one of the highest ranked in quality of teaching and learning, and offers programs within the Faculty of Arts and Science, the Faculty of Applied and Professional Studies and the Schulich School of Education.
-Undergraduate areas of strength are our Environmental Sciences, Criminal Justice, Physical and Health Education, Business, and Arts programs.
+As a primarily undergraduate university, we are one of the highest ranked in quality of teaching and learning, and offer programs within the Faculty of Arts and Science, and the Faculty of Education and Professional Studies.
+Undergraduate areas of strength are our Environmental Sciences, Education, Criminal Justice, Physical and Health Education, Nursing, Business, and Arts programs.

-Nipissing University is located in the city of North Bay on a stunning 291 hectares of Canadian Shield forest.
-We are a 3.5-hour drive north of downtown Toronto and a 4-hour drive northwest of Ottawa.
+We are located in the city of North Bay on a stunning 291 hectares of Canadian Shield forest.
+We are a

 Admission Entry Points